andrew/ultimate-awesome/README.md

 - [awesome-pagespeed-metrics](https://github.com/csabapalfi/awesome-pagespeed-metrics) - ⚡Metrics to help understand page speed and user experience.
 - [Awesome-React-Native-Education](https://github.com/hsavit1/Awesome-React-Native-Education) - Use this to learn React Native.
 - [awesome-zerotier](https://github.com/zerotier/awesome-zerotier) - A collection of things you can do with ZeroTier, how-to guides, and more.
-- [awesome-dev-podcasts](https://github.com/swyxio/awesome-dev-podcasts) - A curated list of awesome dev podcasts and why they are awesome.
 - [Awesome-Skeleton-based-Action-Recognition](https://github.com/niais/Awesome-Skeleton-based-Action-Recognition) - Skeleton-based Action Recognition.
 - [llm-hallucination-survey](https://github.com/HillZhang1999/llm-hallucination-survey) - Reading list of hallucination in LLMs.
 Check out our new survey paper: "Siren’s Song in the AI Ocean: A Survey on Hallucination in Large Language Models".
-- [awesome-minio](https://github.com/minio/awesome-minio) - A curated list of Awesome MinIO community projects.
 - [awesome-frontend](https://github.com/syaning/awesome-frontend) - Awesome frontend, also my collections.
 - [awesome-redis](https://github.com/JamzyWang/awesome-redis) - A curated list of amazingly awesome redis and redis ecosystem resources. .
 - [awesome-androidstudio-plugins](https://github.com/jiang111/awesome-androidstudio-plugins) - 收集Android studio 常用的插件.
 - [awesome-perl](https://github.com/hachiojipm/awesome-perl) - A curated list of awesome Perl frameworks and libraries.
 Come on Pull Requests!.
-- [awesome-nim](https://github.com/VPashkov/awesome-nim) - A curated list of awesome Nim frameworks, libraries and software.
-Inspired by other awesome lists.
 - [Awesome-LLM-Inference](https://github.com/DefTruth/Awesome-LLM-Inference) - 📖A curated list of Awesome LLM Inference Paper with codes, TensorRT-LLM, vLLM, streaming-llm, AWQ, SmoothQuant, WINT8/4, Continuous Batching, FlashAttention, PagedAttention etc.
 - [awesome-writing](https://github.com/jenniferlynparsons/awesome-writing) - An awesome list of information to help developers write better, kinder, more helpful documentation and learning materials.
 - [awesome-Implicit-NeRF-SLAM](https://github.com/DoongLi/awesome-Implicit-NeRF-SLAM) - A comprehensive list of Implicit Representations and NeRF papers relating to SLAM/Robotics domain, including papers, video, codes, and related websites.